[Date changed–posted 3/18/20 (replaces 9/11/18 edition)]

 4. Policy Regarding Use of the Center at Junction

 a.
-The director of Operations will operate the Center in accordance with applicable operating policies of Texas Tech University.
+The Director of Operations will operate the Center in accordance with applicable operating policies of Texas Tech University.
 All faculty, staff, students, guests, and visitors are subject to local, state, and federal law regarding conduct on the Junction campus.
-Faculty members are subject to policies contained in OP 32.04 on Conduct of University Faculty.
+Faculty members are subject to policies contained in OP 32.04, Conduct of University Faculty.
 Registered Texas Tech students are subject to the university Code of Student Conduct.

 b.
-Use of the TTU Junction Llano River Field Station by researchers and students will be in accordance with policy established by the Office of the PSVP, with oversight provided by the director of Operations and the Llano River Field Station director.
-The use by personnel from institutions other than Texas Tech University requires prior approval of the dean.
+Use of the TTU Junction Llano River Field Station by researchers and students will be in accordance with policy established by the Office of the PSVP, with oversight provided by the Director of Operations and the Llano River Field Station Director.
+The use by personnel from institutions other than Texas Tech University requires prior approval of the Office of the PSVP.
 Approval procedures and rules for use of the facilities and equipment may be found on the website at www.junction.ttu.edu.

 c.
-The director of Operations will maximize utilization of the facilities and equipment of the Center, ensuring that scheduling is conducted in accordance with the priorities detailed in Section 1.f. above.
+The Director of Operations will maximize utilization of the facilities and equipment of the Center, ensuring that scheduling is conducted in accordance with the priorities detailed in Section 2.f. above.
 Simultaneous use of the campus by more than one group, program, or activity is encouraged, consistent with maintenance of an appropriate learning environment, safety, and appropriate co-mingling of compatible users.
-The director of Operations may grant exclusive use of the Center to programs of the Texas Tech University System or to groups with more than 100 members participating.
+The Director of Operations may grant exclusive use of the Center to programs of the Texas Tech University System or to groups with more than 100 members participating.

 d.
-While there is no minimum group size specified, the Center normally will not be opened for use on weekends for groups of fewer than ten persons.
-Exceptions may be granted by the director of Operations.
+While there is no minimum group size specified, the Center normally will not be opened for use on weekends for groups of fewer than 10 persons.
+Exceptions may be granted by the Director of Operations.

 f.
 The facilities of the Center are utilized by groups of all ages.
 The Center may be occupied, on occasion, by adult and children's groups simultaneously.
 During these times, special security measures will be in effect.
 Adult groups requesting use of the facilities will be notified in advance of special circumstances of this type and the policy that will be in effect during their visit.